The world of plants has long been inspiring and magical to many cultures.

 Rosemary was once widely believed to be a protective herb.
 It was thought to ward off evil spirits and witches in the Middle Ages, and was sometimes dropped into graves so that a deceased loved one would not be forgotten.

-This is an ingredient beloved of cooks, and it makes a good small shrub in the garden.
+This is an ingredient beloved by cooks, and it makes a good small shrub in the garden.

 Sage was once dubbed a cure-all by many ancient herbalists in both Europe and Asia – some Arab physicians even believed that it could incur immortality.

 Called Salvias (from the genus Salvia), there are numerous varieties of sages.
 Variegated sages (S. officinalis ‘Icterina’) are excellent border plants, though only tolerating temperatures above 40°F.

 S. microphylla ‘Hot Lips’ is a modern cultivar that is very popular for its bright red and white showy flowers.

 Roses: Flowers of Love